 Storage

-Prepare the topping (like tomatoes, garlic, basil, and oil) and keep it in the fridge for up to 2 days.
-Let it come to room temperature before using, and stir well.
+- Fridge: Store the tomato topping (tomatoes, garlic, basil, oil) in an airtight container for up to 2 days.
+Let it come to room temperature and stir well before serving.

 More Things on Toast